phanducanh96/RateMyBiz-Hackathon/README.md

 - Guess Feature
 - User can look at other's public profile
 - Use Verite for Logging/SignUp
-- Impliment QR Code Functionality for Verification/Login
+- Implement QR Code Functionality for Verification/Login
-- Monitization with USDC
+- Monetization with USDC

 ---
 ## License & Copyright